prebid/Prebid.js/modules/yahoosspBidAdapter.md

 ```

 # Optional: Bidder bidOverride Parameters
-The yahoossp adapter allows passing override data to the outbound bid-request in certain senarios.
+The yahoossp adapter allows passing override data to the outbound bid-request in that overrides First Party Data.
+**Important!** We highly recommend using prebid modules to pass data instead of bidder speicifc overrides.
+The use of these parameters are a last resort to force a specific feature or use case in your implementation.

 Currently the bidOverride object only accepts the following:
 * imp
   * video